alphagov/govuk-design-system/src/components/language-navigation/index.md

 ### If you offer your whole service in another language

-If users can change the language for your whole service, place the Language navigation component into the Service navigation component:
+If users can change the language for your whole service, place the [Language navigation component into the Service navigation component](/components/service-navigation/#adding-language-navigation).

-- if you’re using Nunjucks, place the component into the `end` slot
-- if you’re using HTML, place it right after the closing `</nav>`

-The Service navigation component has the `endRightAligned` option in Nunjucks that will move whatever is in the `end` slot to the right-hand side of the Service navigation component.
-This adds a `<div class="govuk-service-navigation__end"></div>` around the slot’s content.
-This option includes space for a few language links.

 ### Showing language navigation in another language